EastEriq/LAST_QHYccd/README.md

 # LAST_QHYccd

-LAST driver for QHY cameras
+LAST hardware driver for QHY cameras

+See the project where all this started from: [QHYccd-Matlab](https://github.com/EastEriq/QHYccd-matlab).